robertdornsine/LAD_TEMP/README.md

 This repository contains the implementation of **LAD** (**L**LM-**A**dapter enhanced conditional **D**iffusion model) for accurate network traffic prediction.

-## ⚠️ Important Notice

-> **Due to commercial confidentiality and pending patent filings associated with this industry collaboration, only a partial implementation of our model is currently available.
-The full source code and data will be made publicly available upon patent filing and paper acceptance.**

 ## 📦 Data & Pretrained Model (Qwen2-0.5B)

 Due to the large file size, the dataset and the pretrained LLM weights (**Qwen2-0.5B**) are hosted externally.